 This section includes many publications that focus on various ecological pest control techniques organized by disease, insect or weed type including biological control as appropriate.
 The publication, Farmscaping to Enhance Biological Control and the Biorationals: Ecological Pest Management Database are of particular interest.

 Center for Biological Control

 University of California, Berkeley.
 College of Natural Resources.

 Up-to-date events, announcements and news for biological control.

 Biological Control Program

 Information about pest biological control management programs to protect United States agricultural and environmental resources.

 EPA.
 Office of Pesticide Programs.

 Evaluates the proposed biopesticides to assure that its use will not pose unreasonable risks of harm to human health and the environment.
+Provides information on the regulation and registration of biopesticides.
 Both registration applicants and the public may find information about the regulatory process and active ingredients of biopesticides.